CodingHusk3y/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The most challenging thing is not building the app but finding the secret key for the next steps.

 ## License